 CF-FM Bats increase call source levels in the presence of experimental playbacks (Hage et al. 2013, 2014; Lu, Zhang, and Luo 2020).
 In our study, we could not measure the bats source level because bats were free-flying and we did not track their 3D-position.
 Instead, we analysed the received level at the microphone.
 In addition to the bat’s source level, received levels also depend on the bats’ distance to and calling direction relative to the microphone.
-Aside from the 3dB median drop in tFM received level. .
-Window analysis revealed no systematic alteration in received level in multi-single and multi-virtual multi comparisons.
-The relative iFM-CF and tFM-CF ratios were at most 1 dB.
-Why was there no major difference in received levels even in the window analysis, where overlapping calls are expected to lead to a higher received level?
-The similarity in received levels of multi and single bat windows can be explained by the inequal contribution the nearest bat’s call makes to the received level.
+The received level of the tFM of individual calls was 3dB lower median in the multi-bat condition than in the single-bat condition, while the difference was only ~1.5 dB in the iFM and CF components.
+The windowed call analysis revealed no systematic alteration in received level in multi-bat vs single-bat and in multi-bat vs. virtual-multi-bat conditions.
+The relative received levels between the CF and FM components changed by around 1 dB between the multi-bat and single-bat conditions, indicating no shift in call energy between the components.
+Why was there no major difference in received levels between single-bat and multi-bat conditions even in the window analysis, where overlapping calls are expected to lead to a higher received level?
+The similarity in received levels of multi-bat and single-bat windows can be explained by the inequal contribution the nearest bat’s call makes to the received level due to spherical spreading, and the directionality of calls.
 The fact that multi-bat and virtual-multi bat audio have similar received levels thus indirectly suggests there is no change in source level even in the presence of another bat.
 However, the tFM received level showed a drop of around 3dB that we are not sure how to interpret.
 This apparent drop in received level could be the result of bats flying further away or emitting more directional calls.

 There are a set of parameters that we were not able to measure and thus excluded in our analyses.
 We did not measure call-sequence related parameters such as inter-call-intervals or duty-cycle.
 Bats in acoustically difficult situations are known to alter their call rate (Amichai, Blumrosen, and Yovel 2015; Jarvis, Jackson, and Smotherman 2013), and thus their duty cycle.
 Measuring inter-call-intervals is possible in single bat contexts, but extremely challenging in multi-bat recordings with overlapping calls and reverberation.
 Calls are difficult to assign to their source individuals, which complicates call interval measurement.